pdoehle/swc-notes/python.md

 ```

 ### Loading data into Python
-- One of the great things about both R and Python is the large amount of *libraries* developed by the respective communities.
+- One of the great things about both R and Python is the large number of *libraries* developed by the respective communities.

 - A library is a piece of code that extends the base functions of Python.